ialbert/biostar-central/docs/recipes/projects.md

       --update              Updates the project selected by pid

       ...

+Note: The owner of any project created from command line is an first admin user.

-To create a sample project, run the following:
+To create a sample project, run the command:

     python manage.py project --name sample project --public --info "This is a sample" --uid sample